JanneMattila/www/docs/_posts/2024/01/2024-01-29-multiple-private-endpoints.markdown

 and the cleanup process does not notice that there is still another private endpoint linked to the same record.

-If this would happen in production environment, you would not be able to resolve the private IP of your storage account anymore and therefore would not be able to connect to it anymore.
+If this happened in production environment, you would not be able to resolve the private IP of your storage account anymore and therefore would not be able to connect to it anymore.
 Maybe needless to say, but this is not a good situation to be in.